jacoblapworth/akahu-sdk-swift/CONTRIBUTING.md

 [Nesting selectors is bad](http://markdotto.com/2015/07/20/css-nesting/); we only allow 2 levels max.

 Layout styling should be separate to component styling.
-Individual components should not make assumptions about their layout (e.g. by setting margins, padding or position)
+Individual components should not make assumptions about their layout (e.g. by setting margins, padding or position).
+Examples can be shown using the layout primitive classes.

 A modifier class with the `-layout` suffix may be provided for the purpose of providing the most common layout configuration for that component, including responsive styling.
+More info on layout styling can be found in this blog post: [Styling Components in XUI 10](https://confluence.inside.xero.com/x/ww0YCQ).

 Avoid the anti-pattern of applying styles in a generic class and then undoing them in a more specific class.